Destinations

 North or South?

 Each of the popular beach areas is also well supplied with wonderful shopping areas, restaurants and accommodations.
 Yet, you will find that each area is also unique.
-Cancun, as you might guess is full of many attractions and convenient travel hubs, but if you relish a bit more solitude and peace, you will want to head down the coast.
+Cancun, as you might guess, is full of many attractions and convenient travel hubs, but if you relish a bit more solitude and peace, you will want to head down the coast.

 Tulum is appealing to many for its Mayan ruins set right along the beach, with mysterious pyramids and pristine sands, it is appealing.
 Yet, you may find that gazing back at the Mayan Riviera from the lovely Isle de Cozumel is more for you, and you can even fly directly to the island rather than heading in via Cancun.